 Once you’ve established how the clock looks during sleep times, it’s time to decide what will happen when it’s time to wake up.
 Depending on which clock you choose, you might have the option for it to glow a certain color, to change colors, or it to “wake up” and show a picture on its face.

 After these decisions are made, you’ll explain to your little one what will happen:

 “When the light is off/red, it’s time for sleep.
 You will lay quietly in your crib/bed and close your eyes.
 When the light comes on/turns green, it’s morning!
 Time to wake up and play!”

 To help your child really grasp this concept, I recommend role-playing to show them what it’s going to be like when you use the clock.
 Practice laying down when the clock is off/red and pretend to sleep.
 Set the clock to “wake up” after a minute or two and pop up to show your child how it is now okay to be up and out of bed.

 There are a variety of different options on the market, but a few of my favorites include:

 [I independently source and vet any products that I choose to share on my site.
 If you buy from the links I’ve provided, I may receive a small commission, which in turn supports my work.]

-If you’re dealing with a spirited little one and need more than just a toddler clock to solve their sleep struggles, let’s work together to get everyone sleeping all night long.
+If you’re dealing with a spirited little one and need more than just a toddler clock to solve their sleep struggles, let’s work together to get a plan in place and help everyone start sleeping all night long.